Hamilton East library updates policy on kids' access to books with offensive terms, crimes

 Hamilton East library updates policy on kids’ access to books with offensive terms, crimes

 NOBLESVILLE, Ind.
-(WISH) — At an explosive board meeting Thursday night, the Hamilton East Public Library voted to update its collection development policy to further clarify what terms and themes violate that policy.
+(WISH) — At an explosive board meeting Thursday night, the Hamilton East Public Library voted to update its collection development policy to further clarify what terms and themes violate it.

 Books that violate the policy must be moved from the children’s or teen sections into the adult section.